Warnings

 They need to know if you have any of these conditions:

--an unusual or allergic reaction to oxyquinoline, sodium lauryl sulfate, other medicines, foods, dyes or preservatives
+-An unusual or allergic reaction to oxyquinoline, sodium lauryl sulfate, other medications, foods, dyes or preservatives

 What should I watch for while using TRIMO-SAN?

-This medicine may make certain birth control devices, such as latex rubber condoms, diaphragms, vaginal rings, cervical caps, or spermicides less effective.
+This medication may make certain contraceptives, such as latex rubber condoms, diaphragms, vaginal rings, cervical caps, and spermicides, less effective.
 This may increase the chance of getting pregnant.
-A different or additional method of birth control may be needed if you are using this medicine.
+A different or additional method of contraception may be needed if you are using this medication.

-Vaginal medicines usually will come out of the vagina during treatment.
-To keep the medicine from getting on your clothing, wear a mini pad or sanitary napkin.
-The use of tampons is not recommended since they may soak up the medicine.
+Vaginal medications will usually come out of the vagina during treatment.
+To keep the medication from getting on your clothing, wear a mini pad or sanitary napkin.
+The use of tampons is not recommended since they may soak up the medication.

 Where should I keep my medicine?